These LGBTQ Star Wars Characters Are Celebrating Pride Month in a Galaxy Far Far Away

-It’s a big, diverse galaxy far far away.
-For Pride Month, let’s take a look at some of our favorite LBGTQ characters and how they’re important to the galaxy.
+For Pride Month, let’s take a look at some of our favorite LBGT characters and their importance in the big, diverse galaxy far far away.

 Chaotic and morally ambiguous, Chelli Aphra is a human archaeologist with two murder droids for companions.
 She’s worked for Darth Vader (it didn’t go great) and against Darth Vader (also didn’t go great), but mostly she’s working for herself.
-Aphra has a complicated romantic relationship with Imperial Magna Tolvan, but Aphra has a complicated relationship with just about everyone she meets.
+Her romantic relationship with Magna Tolvan is a bit complicated and started out with one of those enemies-to-lovers tropes.
+But these are characters who have relationships with just about everyone they meet.
+In the end, their dynamic is strangely sweet and easy to root for.

 Rae Sloane is one of those terrifyingly compliant antagonists who you hope your favorite characters are never on the wrong side of.
 Unfortunately for Kanan Jarrus and Wedge Antilles, there is an entire book where the two of them are faced off against Sloane.
 She quickly climbs the Imperial ranks up to Grand Admiral and is eventually very formative to a young Armitage Hux’s childhood and upbringing.
 She is also revealed to be bisexual in a blink-and-you’ll-miss it quick line in the Aftermath Trilogy that was later confirmed by author Chuck Wendig.